ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/creation/how-to-create-data-subscription.dotnet.markdown

 {PANEL:Subscription creation prerequisites}

-Data subscription is a batch processing mechanism, that send the clients documents that answer a specific criteria.
+Data subscription is a batch processing mechanism that sends documents that answer specific criteria to connected clients.
 In order to create a data subscription, we first need to define the criteria.
 The minimum is to provide the collection to which the data subscription belongs.
 However, the criteria can be a complex RQL-like expression defining JavaScript functions for the filtering and the projections.
 See a simple example: